skeema/skeema/doc/options.md

 * `{USER}` -- MySQL username defined by the [user](#user) option either via command-line or option file
 * `{PASSWORD}` -- MySQL password defined by the [password](#password) option either via command-line or option file
 * `{PASSWORDX}` -- Behaves like {PASSWORD} when the command-line is executed, but only displays X's whenever the command-line is displayed on STDOUT
-* `{ENVIRONMENT}` -- environment name from the first positional arg on the command-line, or "production" if none specified
+* `{ENVIRONMENT}` -- environment name from the first positional arg on Skeema's command-line, or "production" if none specified
-* `{DIRNAME}` -- The base name of the directory being processed.
+* `{DIRNAME}` -- The base name (last path element) of the directory being processed.
+May be useful as a key in a service discovery lookup.
-* `{DIRPARENT}` -- The base name of the parent of the directory being processed.
 * `{DIRPATH}` -- The full (absolute) path of the directory being processed.
-* `{HOSTDIR}` -- Base name of whichever directory's .skeema file defined the [host](#host) option for the directory being processed.
-Sometimes useful as a key in a service discovery lookup or log message.
-Typically will be the same as `{DIRPARENT}`.
-* `{SCHEMADIR}` -- Base name of whichever directory's .skeema file defined the [schema](#schema) option for the directory being processed.
-Typically this will be the same as `{DIRNAME}`, the base name of the directory being processed.

 ### socket